katmutua/k8s-crds-learning-week/README.md

 kubectl get pod,svc -n kube-system
 ```

-For the custom resources created with kubebuilder, kubebuilder creates default rbac rules; edit these to
+For the custom resources created with kubebuilder you will see default rbac rules; edit these to
 make sure that the scope of permissions provided match your use case because the default configuration
 might be too open.